EmeraldLoc/tag/romhacks.md

 # Adding Your Level to Tag

-Firstly, if your level already works in Arena, then it should work in tag as well, however no pipes will be added.
-If you want to add pipes, then you can using the official way to add levels to tag.
-Here's what that looks like:
+Firstly, if your level already works in Arena, then it should work in tag as well.
+Pipes are placed in the position of the team flags, and the spawn is set via the flag tag pos.
+If the floor is invalid however, it'll set your spawn point to an actual spawn point.
+If you want to add a level to tag using the official way, here's what that looks like:

 ```
 _G.tag.add_level(level, name, painting, area, pipes, spawnLocation)